Am I Required to Register as an Employer?

-- Select the verification link in the email sent to you by the EDD to complete the enrollment process.
+- Select the verification link in the email sent to you by us to complete the enrollment process.

 This process will create an employer payroll tax account number.

-Once you have registered your business with the EDD, you will be issued an eight-digit employer payroll tax account number (example: 000-0000-0), also known as a State Employer Identification Number, SEIN, or state ID number.
-Your employer payroll tax account number is required for all EDD interactions to ensure your account is accurate.
+Once you have registered your business with us, you will be issued an eight-digit employer payroll tax account number (example: 000-0000-0), also known as a State Employer Identification Number, SEIN, or State ID number.
+Your employer payroll tax account number is required for all of your interactions with us to make sure your account is accurate.